List of Super Heavy boosters: B9–B13

 B10 was fully stacked in March 2023.
 B10 was moved to Massey's test site for cryogenic testing on July 7, undergoing a cryogenic proof test on July 18.
 Additional cryogenic tests were performed in mid September.
 B10 was moved back to Mega Bay 1 on September 19 for engine and interstage installation.
 On December 18, B10 was moved to the orbital launch site, followed by a lift onto OLP-1 the next day.
 It completed a 33-engine static fire test on December 29.
 On January 2, 2024, B10 was moved back to the Production Site, and was transported to the Orbital Launch Site for a WDR.
 On February 9, B10 was lifted onto OLP-1, and on February 10, Ship 28 (S28) was lifted onto B10, with the combined vehicle aborting two wet dress rehearsal attempts.
 The wet dress rehearsal was completed on March 3.
 The vehicles were destacked for FTS arming on March 5, which occurred on March 8, followed by S28 being restacked on March 10.
 On March 14, B10 was launched with S28 on IFT-3, completing the ascent burn with zero engine failures.
 Six engines failed during the boostback burn.
 During its landing burn, only three engines started up with two failing shortly thereafter.

 B11 was fully stacked in June 2023.
 On October 12, B11 was moved to Massey's test site, where it was cryo-tested on October 14 and October 18.
 On November 19, B11 was moved back to Mega Bay 1 for engine and interstage installation.
 B11 was moved to OLP-1 for static-fire testing on April 4, where it conducted a 33-engine static-fire on April 5.
-On April 7, it was removed from OLP-1, and rolled back to Mega Bay 1 for pre-flight modifications.
+On April 7, it was removed from OLP-1, and rolled back to Mega Bay 1 for preflight modifications.
 On May 10, B11 was rolled out of Mega Bay 1, and rolled to the Orbital Launch Site.
 It was lifted onto OLP-1 on May 11.
 On May 15, Ship 29 (S29) was lifted onto B11, with the combined vehicle completing a partial cryogenic test on May 16, and a full wet dress rehearsal on May 20, A second wet dress rehearsal was completed on May 28.
 On May 29, S29 was destacked for final tile work and Flight Termination System (FTS) Installation, with FTS installation occurring on May 30.
 S29 was stacked onto B11 for the final time on June 5.
 On June 6, B11 and S29 launched on IFT-4, with a single engine failure occurring shortly after liftoff.
 The boostback burn saw no engine failures, though a second engine failed during the landing burn.
 B11 was destroyed after tipping over, with several components being recovered in late September.
 On October 9, Vice President of Build and Flight Reliability of SpaceX, Bill Gerstenmaier, claimed that B11 landed within "half a centimeter" of the target.